ken0-1n/Genomon-ITDetector/README.md

 † "inhouse_itd.tsv" is the file which contains the outputs obtained from detectITD.sh

 Please open Genomon-ITDetector/inhouse/normal_inhouse_breakpoint.list †,
-and list the paths of "inhouse_breakpoint.tsv" † files:
+and list the paths of "inhouse_breakpoint.tsv" † files as follows:

     $ /home/your_username/Genomon-ITDetector/testsample01/inhouse_breakpoint.tsv
     $ /home/your_username/Genomon-ITDetector/testsample02/inhouse_breakpoint.tsv